linux-application-whitelisting/fapolicyd/README.md

 ```

 In this report, you can see that the internal request queue maxed out at 7.
-This means that the application at most had 7 threads/processes waiting at
+This means that the daemon had at most 7 threads/processes waiting.
+This
-the most.
-This shows that it got a little backed up but was handling requests
+shows that it got a little backed up but was handling requests pretty quick.
-pretty quick.
+If this number were big, like more than 200, then some action might need to
+be taken.

 Another statistic worth looking at is the hits to evictions ratio.
 When a
 request has nowhere to put information, it has to evict something to make
 room.
 This is done by a LRU cache which naturally determines what's not
-getting used and makes it available for recycling.
+getting used and makes it's available for re-use.

 In the above statistics, the subject hit ratio was 95%.
 The object cache was
 not quite as lucky.
 For it, we get a hit ration of 79%.
 This is still good,
 but could be better.
 This would suggest that for the workload on that system,
 the cache could be a little bigger.
 If the number used for the cache size is
 a prime number, you will get less cache churn due to collisions than if it
 had a common denominator.
+Some primes you might consider for cache size are:
+1021, 2039, 4099, 6143, 8191, 10243, 12281, 16381, 20483, etc.

 Also, it should be mentioned that the more rules in the policy, the more
-rules it may have to iterate over to make a decision.
+rules it will have to iterate over to make a decision.
 As for the system
 performance impact, this is very workload dependent.
 For a typical desktop
 scenario, you won't notice it's running.
+A system that opens lots of random
+files for short periods of time will have more impact.

 TROUBLESHOOTING